Engineering News Headlines

 October 21, 2013 - Application fee change: At its meeting in August, the Board approved the agency budget, which included a change of several licensing fees related to applications and renewals.
 Effective November 1, 2013, the application fee will increase from $50 to $80.
 This will affect any new or reactivated applications submitted on or after that date.
 This will be the first application fee change in more than 30 years.

 September 27, 2013 -Criminal History Record Check Requirement - Starting January 1, 2014, by law, all license applications and all renewals of active licenses will require a one-time criminal history record check.
-Refer to the linked page for frequently asked questions and updated information as it is available.Criminal History Record Check FAQs
+For further information, refer to the: CHRC Information Page.

 September 23, 2013 - eNewsletter - In this issue: Legislative Update, Criminal History Record Check, Board Meeting update, New rules adopted and proposed Disciplinary actions, Ethics Webinars a Success - eNewsletter September 2013